Bat Grip -> Stance -> Load and Stride -> Hip Rotation -> Contact -> Extension and Finish

 - Each pitch location has an ideal point in the batter’s hitting zone.
 The inside strike should ideally be hit to the pull side of the field.
 The middle strike should ideally be hit to the middle of the field.
 The outside/away strike should ideally be hit to the opposite field.
-Typically, the hardest pitch location for batters to master is the other third strike.
+Typically, the hardest pitch location for batters to master is the outer third strike.
 You need to be patient and allow the ball to come deep into the hitting zone on the outside strikes.

 Extension and Finish